-While the engine is running, the PS (Electric Power Steering) system provides power from the electric motor, which helps you to turn the ATV's handlebar more easily.
+While the engine is running, the EPS (Electric Power Steering) system provides power from the electric motor, which helps you to turn the ATV's handlebar more easily.

-The PS system on this ATV utilizes an overheat protection feature to prevent damage to system components.
-In certain extended, repetitive high-load situations, the system will reduce or even disable power steering assist.
-The steering will perform as a normal non-PS system during this brief period.
-After cooling down, it will then return to normal PS operation.
+The EPS system on this ATV utilizes an overheat protection feature to prevent damage to system components.
+In certain extended, repetitive high-load situations the PS indicator will illuminate and the system will reduce or even disable power steering assist.
+The steering will perform as a normal non-EPS system during this brief period.
+If this occurs, safely stop the vehicle and allow the EPS system to cool down until the PS indicator goes off.
+After cooling down, steering will return to normal EPS operation.